yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/yazi.md

 ### `show_symlink` {#mgr.show_symlink}

-Show the path of the symlink file point to, after the filename.
+Show the path that the symlink points to after the filename.

 - `true`: Show
 - `false`: Do not show